jmankoff/interaction/assignments/doodle.md

 Tasks:
 - Import our code skeleton to Android Studio
 - **Implement 3 functions** (addImage, addText, addLine)
-- Run app and compare your app screen with our screenshot
+- Call the functions you implemented and compare your app screen with our screenshot
-  - <span style="color:red">There's no screenshot to compare to</span>
+- Read through this [basic animation](https://developer.android.com/training/animation/reposition-view) tutorial
+- Animate `UW` so it slides from left to right when the app opens.

 ### Specs for addImage
 ```java
 Function addImage(FrameLayout mainCanvas, String imageName, Float x, Float y, int size)
 ```

-This method is already implemented for you.
+Most of this method is already implemented for you.
 Please read through it to understand how it works.

-**<span style="color:red">(Maybe we can leave “Set size and location” part for students to implement?)</span>**
+Please set the size and location of image in this method.

 ### Specs for addText
 ```java